Jasminthapa/C_program_Markdown/Introduction/04variables.md

 Datatype variablename1,variablename2,.....;
 For eg:
 - Variable can be String or numeric.

 ### Variable Types
 - int:Used for storing whole numbers.e.g:10, -10, 996
 - float:Used for storing decimal numbers with single precision.E.g.10.0, -10.2, 85.698 etc.
-- double:Used for storing decimal numbers with double precision.E.g.3.14159,4.3335 etc. char:Used for storing individual characters.E.g.'A','B'etc.
+- double:Used for storing decimal numbers with double precision.E.g.3.14159, 4.3335 etc.
+char:Used for storing individual characters.E.g.'A','B'etc.
-- Bool:Used for storing true or false values.
-E.g. true, false [Only stores true or false values]
+- Bool:Used for storing true or false values.E.g. true, false [Only stores true or false values]

 ### Example